 God you spin the whirling planets, the moon and stars are your celestial jewelry.
-You have given us the beautiful earth as our inheritance.
+You have given us the beautiful and bountiful earth as our inheritance.
 Yet we confess our stewardship has been lax.
-We have abused creation and its beauty.
+We have neglected, removed ourselves from, and mis-used creation and it's beauty.
 We fail in our care for neighbor and stranger.
-Our actions are toward consuming not conserving.
+Our actions are toward consuming, not conserving.
 Forgive us, we pray.

-We confess our lives are busy whirlwinds of email, driving, working, and stress.
-Help us to see your handiwork and harmony in nature.
+We confess our lives are busy whirlwinds of email, text messages, programs, work, and distractions.
+Help us to see your handiwork and harmony on nature.
 Let the birds of the air and the lilies of the field guide us in lives of discipleship.
-May we, like Jesus, seek times apart to reflect and pray.
+May we, like Jesus, seek times apart, to reflect and pray.
 Lord make us instruments of your peace.
-Hear our confession and in your grace and mercy forgive us.
-In Jesus name we pray, Amen.
+Hear our confession and in your grace and mercy, forgive us.
+In the strong name of Jesus Christ we pray, Amen.